-Wise men from the East knew because of His star that something significant had taken place.
+Wise men from the East knew something significant had occurred because of a special star they saw.
 They made a long journey bringing precious, valuable gifts to this special baby.
-Wanting to do harm to Jesus, King Herod tried to use the wise men to lead him to the baby but the wise men left no trail.
+Wanting to harm Jesus, King Herod tried to use the wise men to lead him to the baby, but the wise men left no trail.
 Instead, Joseph and Mary took Jesus to safety in Egypt.

-The wise men were probably members of the order of priests and philosophers called Magi that had existed east of the Euphrates River since ancient times.
+The wise men were probably Persian members of the order of priests, philosophers, and astrologers called Magi that had existed east of the Euphrates River since ancient times.
 As “the Levites of the East,” they performed public religious rites, mediated between God and men, interpreted doctrine, and educated the royal family.
 They were also very skilful astronomers.
-A star was in their line of speciality.
+A star was in their line of specialty.

 Way to Introduce the Story:

 Before class, gather some items that could be given to a baby at birth (nappies, rattle, baby powder, soap, etc….)
 Let the children talk about gifts they would give to a baby.
 “In today’s story, we will talk about some gifts that Jesus received.
 One of the people who gave Jesus gifts was a very wise man.
 Today we are going to let him tell us about what happened.”
 (Cover your head with a sheet or blanket and wear some “expensive” jewellery or scarves.
 Lower your voice to a man’s voice and tell the story as if you are one of the wise men.
 Another option is to ask a man of the congregation to dress up and tell the story in first person.)

 If you have a visual aid, you might say you have some lovely photos of everything that happened.
 Show the visual aid as you tell the story.